Marine Fisheries Research

 The Crustacean Fisheries group is responsible for providing information on blue crab, stone crab, shrimp, and horseshoe crab fisheries in Florida.

-The Stock Enhancement program uses applied research to develop the technology for breeding and rearing finfish and mollusks to enhance or rebuild coastal fisheries.
-The program has bred and reared red drum, snook, spotted seatrout, bay scallops, and queen conch.
+The Marine Fisheries Stock Enhancement program uses applied research to develop the technology for spawning and rearing fish to enhance or help restore coastal fisheries.
+The program has spawned and reared red drum, common snook, spotted seatrout, bay scallops, and queen conch.

 Commercial and Recreational Fisheries